Wind power in the United States: Offshore wind power

 Offshore development is hindered by relatively high cost compared to onshore facilities.
-Several projects are under development with some at advanced stages of development.
-The United States, though, has very large offshore wind energy resources due to strong, consistent winds off the long U.S. coastline.
+The United States has very large offshore wind energy resources due to strong, consistent winds off the long U.S. coastline.

-The 2011 NREL report, Large-Scale Offshore Wind Power in the United States, analyzes the current state of the offshore wind energy industry.
+The 2011 NREL report, Large-Scale Offshore Wind Power in the United States, analyzed the offshore wind energy industry.
 According to the report, offshore wind resource development would help the country to achieve 20% of its electric power from wind by 2030 and to revitalize the manufacturing sector.
 Offshore wind could supply 54 gigawatts of capacity to the nation's electrical grid, thereby increasing energy security.
 It could also generate an estimated $200 billion in new economic activity and create thousands of permanent jobs.
 NREL's report concludes that "the development of the nation's offshore wind resources can provide many potential benefits, and that offshore wind energy could play a vital role in future U.S. energy markets".

 Coastal residents have opposed offshore wind farms because of fears about impacts on marine life, the environment, electric power rates, aesthetics, and recreation such as fishing and boating.
-However, residents also cite improved electric power rates, air quality, and job creation as positive impacts they would expect from wind farms.
+Residents cite improved electric power rates, air quality, and job creation as positive impacts they would expect from wind farms.
 Because the bases of offshore turbines function as artificial reefs, studies have shown that after the initial disturbance of construction, local fish and shellfish are positively affected.
 Because wind turbines can be positioned at some distance from shore, impacts to recreation and fishing can be managed by careful planning of wind farm locations.

 Five exploratory leases for wind power production on the Outer Continental Shelf offshore from New Jersey and Delaware were issued in June 2009 by the Secretary of the Interior.
 The leases authorize data gathering activities, allowing for the construction of meteorological towers on the Outer Continental Shelf from six to 18 mi offshore.
 Four areas were being considered.
 On February 7, 2011, Salazar and Steven Chu announced a national strategy to have offshore wind power of 10 GW in 2020, and 54 GW in 2030.
 In 2021 the Biden Administration announced a target of 30 GW of offshore wind by 2030.
 In the first quarter of 2024, there was a significant increase in the installed offshore wind capacity in the U.S., rising from 42 megawatts (MW) to 242 MW.